 A study by Deloitte shows that many manufacturing enterprises are lagging when it comes to broader enterprise-wide initiatives such as customer-centric innovation and human resources.

 In other words, many businesses in the industry are not taking advantage of the technology at their disposal to identify value.
 When they do, they are able to more effectively assess what works and what doesn’t, providing a better overall product.

 Suggested solution: big data analytics

-In 2021, big data makes or breaks organizations.
+In today’s digitally-driven world, big data makes or breaks organizations.

 Data is everywhere, in every facet of our lives, and yet so few businesses leverage this information to help them identify valuable insights for growth.